ameksike/mongodb-assistant/doc/mls-project.md

 #### Step 2: Merchant Signs the Cart (merchant_authorization)

 The merchant builds the cart and signs it with their private key.
-The **content being signed** is the complete cart offer — items, prices, shipping, totals:
+The **content being signed** is the complete cart offer, items, prices, shipping, totals:

 ```json
 // CONTENT BEING SIGNED (the entire CartMandate data):